xvik/gradle-pom-plugin/README.md

 * Fix dependencies scopes in generated pom (from default runtime)
 * Add `pom` configuration closure to avoid maven-publish's withXml.

+If you develop java or groovy library you may look to [gradle-java-lib-plugin](https://github.com/xvik/gradle-java-lib-plugin) which already includes `pom` plugin and configures maven publication for you.

+If your project is hosted on github you may look to [gradle-github-info](https://github.com/xvik/gradle-github-info-plugin) which fills some pom sections for you automatically.

+Also, you can use [java library generator](https://github.com/xvik/generator-lib-java) to setup new project with all plugins configured.

 ### Setup

 Releases are published to [bintray jcenter](https://bintray.com/vyarus/xvik/gradle-pom-plugin/),